mythrij/onedatashare/README.md

 Configuring
 ===========

-The Stork configuration file (stork.conf) can be used to change settings for the server and client tools.
+The OneDataShare configuration file (stork.conf) can be used to change settings for the server and client tools.
 The search order for the configuration file is as
 follows: